MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Configure your resource in Azure AI Language Studio

-1. In another browser tab, open [Language Studio](https://language.cognitive.azure.com/).
-When prompted, select the Language service resource you just created and then **Done**.
+1. In another browser tab, open [Language Studio](https://language.cognitive.azure.com/) and sign in.
+1. When prompted, select the Language service resource you just created and then **Done**.

 1. If you are not prompted, select the **Settings** cog icon at the top-right, then **Resources**.